fubilab/arml-sdk/arml-website/docs/os.md

     comment = Unity builds
     path = /home/goblin/Desktop/unitybuilds
     browseable = yes
-    guest ok = yes
+    guest ok = no
     read only = no
     force user = goblin
     force group = goblin
+    valid users = goblin
     ```

-3. Set permissions to allow network share users to write to `unitybuilds`:
+3. Set the password for the SAMBA user.
+Note that we can't use guest access in Windows 11+, so we have to specifiy a user and password.
     ```bash
+    sudo smbpasswd -a goblin
+    ```

+4. Set permissions to allow network share users to write to `unitybuilds`:
+    ```bash
     sudo chmod -R a+x /home
     sudo chmod -R a+w /home/goblin/Desktop/unitybuilds
     ```

-3. Restart the samba service:
+5. Restart the samba service:
     ```bash
     sudo service smbd restart
     ```